Vector-wise Joint Diagonalization of Almost Commuting Matrices

 \section{Introduction}

 It is a fundamental result in linear algebra that a set of Hermitian matrices are commuting if and only if they are jointly diagonalizable by a unitary matrix.
 A closely related and long-standing question \cite{halmos1976some,rosenthal1969almost}, dating back to the 1950s, was that are almost commuting matrices near commuting pairs?
 It was answered affirmatively by Huaxin Lin \cite{Lin1997} in 1995, which gave the following celebrated theorem: for any $\epsilon>0$, there exists $\delta>0$, such that if $A,B\in\mathbb{C}^{n \times n}$ are Hermitian matrices satisfying $\norm{A}, \norm{B} \leq 1$ and $\norm{AB-BA}<\delta$, then there exist commuting Hermitian matrices $A^\prime,B^\prime$ such that $\norm{A^\prime-A},\norm{B^\prime-B}<\epsilon$.
 A simplified proof of Lin's result was provided soon after by Friis and R\o rdam \cite{friis1996almost}, and an analogous result in the real symmetric case is recently given in \cite{Loring2016} by Loring and S\o rensen.
-However, their arguments are abstract and did not show how to construct these matrices $A', B'$, which would be very useful from the application point of view \cite{Loring2016}.
-In 2008 Hastings \cite{Hastings2009} suggested a constructive approach to finding the nearby commuting matrices $A'$ and $B'$ and discussed the dependence of $\d$ on $\epsilon$ (see also \cite{Herrera2020} for the extended discussions about Hastings' method).
+However, their arguments were abstract and did not show how to construct these matrices $A', B'$, which would be very useful from the application point of view \cite{Loring2016}.
+In 2008, Hastings \cite{Hastings2009} suggested a constructive approach to finding the nearby commuting matrices $A'$ and $B'$ and discussed the dependence of $\d$ on $\epsilon$ (see also \cite{Herrera2020} for the extended discussions about Hastings' method).
 Later, Kachkovskiy and Safarov, in their seminal work \cite{kachkovskiy2016distance}, revisited this problem in the framework of operator algebra theory and gave the optimal dependence of $\d$ on $\epsilon$ by a different argument from the one in \cite{Hastings2009}.
-We state their result below for later reference.
-The readers are referred to \cite{Herrera2020,kachkovskiy2016distance} for a more complete historical review of Lin's theorem and its development. \mb{A list of notations used throughout this work is given at the end of this section.}
+We state their result below for future reference.
+The interested readers are referred to \cite{Herrera2020,kachkovskiy2016distance} for a more complete historical review of Lin's theorem and its development. \mb{A list of notations used throughout this work is given at the end of this section.}

 \begin{theorem}[\cite{kachkovskiy2016distance}] For any two self-adjoint operators $A,B$ on a Hilbert space $H$, there exists a pair of commuting self-adjoint operators $A',B'$ such that